VladySlav7309/My-CheckIO/readme.md

-My solution of 'RomanNumerals' task from checkio
+My solution of 'RomanNumerals' task from checkio.

 Check full task description on https://js.checkio.org/en/mission/roman-numerals/

 Input: A number as an integer.